CarlosFaccelli26/Bread-Butter-Milestone/README.md

 # Bread And Butter **Milestone Project**
 ![Mock Up](static/images/screenshots/mockup.png)

-You can see the live project [Here](https://bread-and-butter-milestone.herokuapp.com/) Bread and Butter is a project which function is to create update delete and read [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality.
+You will be able to enjoy the live project following the next [link](https://bread-and-butter-milestone.herokuapp.com/) Bread and Butter is a project where you will have the function to create, update, delete, and read.
+[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) functionality.
-The idea is based on my work, currently I'm working in a Spar more especific in the deli sector, where I prepare sandwiches for costumers among others stuff.
+The idea was born through my own experience.
+All the project is completly based in my currently employ, I'm working in a Spar as a deli assistant.
+What I have to do daily, it is to prepare not only sandwiches but also other stuff as salads or breakfasts for de costumers.
+Because of that my knoledge about sandwiches and different combinations of ingredients is quite extense.
+Along this project I really want to show what I do for leaving, from a different point of view; from a website being completly focus in the topic.

 # User Experience
 ## User Stories
   * **As a User of the website**
-    - I want to have an easily navigaton
+    - I want to have an easily navigaton.
+    - I want to be able to share my recipes with other users.
+However will be quite important to have the posibility to delete or edit my own recipes.
+    - I want to have the posibility of enjoying the shared recipes by other users.
+    - I would like to be able to log in and log out just with one click.

   * **As a First costumer**
-    - I want the ability to register and login easely
+    - I would like to register my account as a new user easily withouth any trouble.
-    - Be able to see some of the sandwiches on the main page
-    - Be able to add, delete or update sandwiches
+    - It will be a good option, to have the posibility to preview some sandwiches and how the website will be working in the future If I decide to register an account.
+    - It will be mandatory to have an actractive main page.

-  * As a Owner
+  * **As a Owner**
-    - Have a eye catching website
+    - Be in charge to always have an eye catching website.
+    - Be able to help with any issue the user could find.

 # Design
   * **Color Scheme**
-    - Main colors used throught the website are white, black, and orange
+    - The main colours being used along the website design are white, black, and orange.
     - Font used: Montserrat from fontawesome
     - Desktop wireframe:
       - [Desktop](static/images/balsamiq/desktop_view_project.pdf)